Austinuc/iShell_Simple-Commandline-Interpreter/README.md

 $
 ```

-When **iShell** is invoked with a command line argument, **iShell** takes the first argument as a file to read commands for execution.
+When **iShell** is invoked with a command line argument, **iShell** takes the first argument as the name of the file to read commands from.

 Example: